skip to main content

 A spokesman for American football team the Pittsburgh Steelers has confirmed that one of its players was involved in an incident in Dublin.

-The statement follows reports that Skylar Thompson, a quarterback with the Pittsburgh Steelers, was assaulted and robbed in the capital this weekend.
+The statement follows reports that Skylar Thompson, a backup quarterback with the Pittsburgh Steelers, was assaulted and robbed in the capital this weekend.

-Gardaí said they are aware of an incident involving a man in his 20s in the Dame Street area in the early hours of yesterday, adding he was treated and assessed at the scene.
+Gardaí said they were aware of an incident involving a man in his 20s in the Dame Street area in the early hours of yesterday, adding he was treated and assessed at the scene.

 Steelers spokesman Burt Lauten said: "We are aware of a situation involving Skylar Thompson on Friday night in Dublin.